ices-taf/2019_ETC_fish-distribution-indicator/README.md

 ## Figure 1

-## Temporal development of the Lusitanian/Boreal species ratio with
+*Temporal development of the Lusitanian/Boreal species ratio with 5 year interval, 1965-2016*

-## 5 years interval, 1965-2016

 ![](report/Figure1_temporal_ratio_map.png)<!-- -->

 ## Figure 2

-## Temporal development in the number of species of each
+*Temporal development in the number of species of each biogeographical affinity group*

-## biogeographical affinity group

 ![](report/Figure2_temporal_species_count.png)<!-- -->